villasite/sba/_posts/2020-06-13-sat-hush-harbor.md

 ---
 **12 PM**

-Join us for a presentation on Negro spirituals and spoken words.
+Join us for a presentation of Negro spirituals and spoken words.
 Part of the "On Time God Online" series.

 <p class="text-danger"><b>Meeting ID</b>: 831 1388 8867
 <br>